-Today ‘giving away’ remains a traditional part of the wedding service for many, although the way it happens can vary.
+Walking into church with Dad or another special person remains a traditional start to a wedding service for many, although the way it happens can vary.

-Today, the bride can enter church in the way she feels most comfortable and relaxed – there are no legal requirements.
-She can walk down the aisle with one or two people, it can be her father or someone else like her brother or her son, another relative or a friend, or she can enter by herself.
-The person or persons who accompany her to the front then move to their seats when the groom steps out and stands next to the bride.
+Under normal circumstances, the bride can enter church in the way she feels most comfortable and relaxed and there are no legal requirements.
+She could walk down the aisle with one or two people – they could be her father or someone else like her brother or her son, another relative or a friend, or she can enter by herself.
+The person or persons who accompany her to the front would then move to their seats when the groom steps out and stands next to the bride.

 Just before the couple exchange vows, the contemporary wedding service includes some optional words that allow both sets of parents to affirm that they are happy that the two getting married are making a good decision: